flh3/CR2/SPSS/readme.md

 ## Updates:

 1.01  Can have L1 or L2 left blank (no predictors at that level).
+1.2   Output is now in a table and can be copied and pasted into Excel for easier formatting